What odd occurrences have taken place on Friday the 13th?

 I haven't had anything strange happen to me on Friday the 13th, but I always love how, whenever someone mentions it's Friday the 13th, the atmosphere of the day changes (even if ever so slightly).
 So far, this hasn't gone away with age—people hear it, abandon logic and get a little spooked about the prospects of the day.

-While we’re not especially superstitious, Friday the 13th has certainly held bad luck for some people.
-Here are a few of our favorite coincidences:
+While I'm not especially superstitious, Friday the 13th has certainly held bad luck for some people.
+Here are a few of my favorite coincidences:

 Lawson also invested heavily in a schooner named after him, the Thomas W. Lawson.
 The ship was wrecked off the Isles of Scilly in the early hours of Saturday, Dec.
 14th, 1907.
 Lawson lived in Boston at the time, so to him, the boat wrecked on Friday the 13th.